Normalitan/Brain-Tumor-Attempt/README.md

 Understanding these factors is crucial for improving a hypothetical brain scan classifier and accurately identifying tumor locations which I attempt to do.

 ## Project Structure
-- **README.md**: This file, providing an overview of the project.
+- **README.md**: This file, providing overview of the project.
 - **ImagePredictionCapstone.ipynb**: The Jupyter Notebook containing my full analysis and modeling process.

 ## Analysis and Modeling
 ### Exploratory Data Analysis (EDA):
 - Examined the dataset to understand its structure.
-- Tested image overlay and took random images to perform
+- Tested image overlay and took random images to perform.
-- Hyperparameter tuninh
+- Hyperparameter tuning.
 - Functions to take image, pedict, and confirm location of tumor.

 ### Data Cleaning and Preparation: